 The School of Nursing offers the Bachelor of Science in Nursing (BSN) degree.
 Upon successful completion of the BSN curriculum at the Tyler, Longview, or Palestine campus, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The University of Texas at Tyler School of Nursing prepares graduates to meet health care needs as generalists.

 The BSN program requires two years of prerequisite course completion and then four semesters of nursing courses.
-Beginning in Spring 2020, the BSN curriculum will be offered on a 12-month year-round basis.
+The BSN curriculum is offered year-round and completion of the program can occur in 16 months.

 - Nutrition (ALHS 2315)

 - Lifespan Growth & Development (PSYC 2320)

 - NURS 3303 Pathophysiology from an approved 4-year university (UT Tyler pathophysiology recommended)